Edward Wilson Merrill: Major research and educational contributions

 Ed Merrill, along with Paul Rempp, is coauthor of the 1992 classic Polymer Synthesis.
-He is the author of 350 publications and about 70 patents, the most recent of which was issued Molecular Weight Polyethylene Prosthetic Devices.
+He is the author of 350 publications and about 70 patents, the most recent of which was issued as "Radiation and Melt Treated Ultra High Molecular Weight Polyethylene Prosthetic Devices."

 Awards and honors

 Edward Merrill has been elected a member of the National Academy of Engineering, the Institute of Medicine of the National Academies and the American Academy of Arts and Sciences.
 The American Institute of Chemical Engineers has bestowed upon him the Founders Award (2000), the Alpha Chi Sigma Award for Research Contributions (1982) and the C.M.A.
 Stine Materials Science and Engineering Award (1993).
 In 2008 and on the occasion of the Centennial of AIChE, Merrill was named one of the "100 Eminent Chemical Engineers of the Modern Era".

 The Society for Biomaterials (SFB) bestowed upon him the Founders Award (2002) and the Clemson Award for Contributions to the Biomaterials Literature (1990).

 The American Institute of Medical and Biological Engineering (AIMBE) awarded him the 2010 Pierre Galetti Award, the highest recognition in the bioengineering field.

 Ed Merrill has been the recipient of numerous teaching and mentorship awards.
 He received the M.I.T.
 Department of Chemical Engineering Outstanding Faculty Award (teaching and research) in 1972, 1989 and 1992.

 Merrill served in the Museum of Fine Arts, Boston as Consultant to the Conservator, Department of Prints, Drawings, and Photographs, 1988-.
 He has also served as Vice President of the Boston-Strasbourg Sister City Association, Director of the Alliance Francaise of Boston-Cambridge, and Honorary Trustee of the Buckingham Browne and Nicholas School.